Prescription Drug Addiction Treatment Options

 Some doctors overprescribe these drugs.
 Or patients take a higher dose than prescribed.
-Or take medication for longer than recommended.
+Or take prescription medications for longer than recommended.
 All these factors can result in abuse.
 Then dependency.
-Then addiction.
+Then addiction to prescription medicines.

 Here at Zinnia Healing, we’ve seen this scenario play out time and time again.
 A doctor prescribes someone a drug to reduce pain.
 Then that person abuses the drug and becomes addicted.

 But it’s not the patient’s fault.

-We believe there’s always a root cause that drives someone to abuse prescription drugs.
-It could be something that happened in their childhood.
-Or a recent traumatic event.
-Or a mental health disorder.
-Or perhaps the person didn’t have enough knowledge about the prescribed drug.
+We believe there’s always a root cause that drives someone to start abusing prescription drugs.
+It could be something that happened in their childhood, or a recent traumatic event, or a mental health disorder.
+Or perhaps, the person didn’t have enough knowledge about the prescribed drug.

-That’s why we judge no one who walks through the doors of our treatment center.
+That’s why we judge no one who walks through the doors of our rehab treatment center.
 Every person who needs our help has a unique set of circumstances that led to their addiction problem.
 It’s not your fault, but it’s your responsibility to take the steps to change your life.